 Complete Your 10+2 (Higher Secondary)

 - Completing your 10+2 or its equivalent is the first requirement for any HR diplomas or bachelor’s programs.
-You can select any stream, though many colleges expect an overall minimum of 60% to gain Human Resource admission.
+Most colleges require a minimum of 60% for admission to Human Resources courses.

 Complete a Bachelor's Degree